JTisch7/NewsAnalysisApp/README.md

 - Contains main HTML template

 #### application.py -
-- Contains main application file
+- Main application file

 #### combNewsPull.py -
-- Contains scripts used to pull and process data for both charts
+- Script used to pull and process data for both charts

 #### inference.py -
-- Contains tokenizer and processing script for SageMaker
+- Script containing tokenizer and processing func for SageMaker

 #### lambdaFunction.py -
-- Contains Amazon Lambda function used to invoke the Sagemaker endpoint
+- Amazon Lambda function used to invoke the Sagemaker endpoint

 #### secondChartFuncs.py -
-- Contains scripts used to pull and process data for the individual charts only
+- Contains funcs used to pull and process data for the individual charts only

 #### requirements.txt -
-- requirements.txt file for application and provided to Amazon Elastic Beanstalk
+- requirements.txt file for application and Amazon Elastic Beanstalk